 Data Filter Options

-Note that the data filters you set will be kept in memory and retained as you navigate throughout the product.
-For example, if you set the Exclusion filter on a page in the Analyze tab to “Show,” then results you see in Dashboards will reflect all results for the selected data sets, including those that have been flagged as Exclusions.
-If you are constraining results by Asset Tag “OS” = “Windows”, then the results will be limited to hosts that have an Asset Tag “OS” equal “Windows”.
+Note that the filters you set will be retained as you navigate throughout the product.
+For example, if you set the Exclusion filter on a page in the Analyze section, the results you see in Dashboards will reflect all results for the selected data sets, including those that have been flagged as Exclusions.

 Select Data Set